 Chichén Itzá & Ek Balam Day Trip

-Our journey continues to the Mayan city of Ek Balam, dating back to 300 BC.
-We will explore its Entrance Arch, ceremonial center, Oval Palace, and Ballcourt.
-Key historical features, including the tomb of Ukit Kan Le'k Tok', will be highlighted.
+Our next stop is the Mayan city of Ek Balam, dating back to 300 BC.
+We will explore structures such as the Entrance Arch, ceremonial center, Oval Palace, and Ballcourt, all of which are well-preserved.

 Hotel pickup

-This tour includes hotel pickup and drop–off.
-Note that the schedule shown in the booking calendar is an estimate.
+This tour includes hotel pickup and drop-off.
+The schedule shown in the booking calendar is approximate.
 After reservation, we will confirm the exact pickup time based on your hotel location.

 Preise